FamilySearch/familysearch-javascript-sdk/MIGRATION.md

 });
 ```

-Now you call the API methods directly on the new instance.
+Now you call the API methods directly on the SDK instance.

 ```js
 client.getPerson('PPPP-PPP').then(function(response){